-For Health Care Providers who are looking to renew their ACLS certification, the ECG and Pharmacology course is an excellent means in refreshing one’s knowledge base of ECG interpretation and Pharmacology prior to taking the ACLS Renewal course.
-And for individuals not required to take the ACLS course but would like to learn or sharpen their basic understanding of ECG recognition and or Pharmacology skills, this course is a great way to become familiar with other areas surrounding medical intervention and quality patient care.
+For Health Care Providers who are looking to renew their ACLS certification, the ECG and Pharmacology course is an excellent means for refreshing one’s knowledge base of ECG interpretation and Pharmacology prior to taking the ACLS Renewal course.
+For individuals not required to take the ACLS course but would like to learn or sharpen their basic understanding of ECG recognition and or Pharmacology skills, this course is a great way to become familiar with other areas surrounding medical intervention and quality patient care.

 Core objectives for the ECG & Pharmacology Course:

 - Understand foundational knowledge of basic anatomy of the myocardium.

 - Describe the relationship of the conduction system to the myocardium.